Actindo-AG/Documentation/BigCommerce/Integration/01_ManageBigCommerceConnection.md

 Configure the *BigCommerce* connection after you have created it.

 In the *Omni-Channel* settings, you can configure the *Variant option type* that defines the way in which the offer variants are presented in the shop.

-By the *Variant option type* setting, you can define how the customers can select a product variant in BigCommerce.
-Since *BigCommerce* allows multiple types for variant options, the driver needs a specification how the preferred type for a variant option is to be determined.
+By the *Variant option type* setting, you can define how your customers can select a product variant in *BigCommerce*.
+Since *BigCommerce* allows multiple types for variant options, the driver needs a specification how to determine the preferred type for a variant option.
 You can define variant option types such as dropdown, radio button, or rectangle as default for your offers in the *Variant option type* setting.
 For specific offer types, you can use the color-swatch type that is determined in a specific way.
 For detailed information, see [Configure color-swatch variant option](./04_ManageProductData.md#configure-color‐swatch-variant-option).

-By the *Order filter* setting, you can filter the orders that are to be imported from *BigCommerce* to *Omni-Channel*.
+With the *Order filter* setting, you can filter the orders that are to be imported from *BigCommerce* to *Omni-Channel*.
-Additionally, if you have worked with *BigCommerce* before you have started with the *Actindo Core1 Platform*, you can define the date or ID, from which the orders are to be imported.
+Additionally, if you have worked with *BigCommerce* before starting with the *Actindo Core1 Platform*, you can define the date or ID, from which existing orders should be imported.

 The *Offers* setting is only relevant for the first initial import of products from *BigCommerce*.
-You can specify that only those attributes are imported, that are mapped to the offer by the ETL data mapping.
+You can specify that only those attributes are to be imported, that are mapped to the offer by the ETL data mapping.
 This allows you to maintain only certain attributes.

 #### Prerequisites